rkdarst/srt-tool/README.md

   translator), Google Translate, or Microsoft Translate (Azure)
 * Do all the above and automatically combine them.

-Example: (if anyone has a public domain Finnish video sample, I can make an example)
+Example of combined subtitles:

-![Screenshot of the "argos translate of original" mode, showing both Finnash (white) and English (blue) at the same time](testdata/screenshot-1.jpg)
+![Screenshot of the "argos translate of original" mode, showing both Finnish (white) and English (blue) at the same time.
+Source: CC-0 example from reittidemo](testdata/screenshot-1.jpg)

 ## Installation